zhihanyang2022/alpha-zero/README.md

 ## Example game plays 人机对弈结果

 Before we talk about theory and code, let's see what AlphaZero can do after 3000 self-play games.
+During training, AlphaZero uses 500 MCTS simulations for each move.
+During evaluation (the games below), AlphaZero uses 50-1000 MCTS iterations (randomly picked between this range) to induce some stochasticity.

-In all games below, AlphaZero is the first-hand player and holds the black stone.
+In all games below, AlphaZero is the first-hand player and holds the black stone, and the values in the background show the prior move probabilities predicted by the convolutional neural network.

 Game 1: